 What drew me towards York St John in the first place was the relaxed, friendly atmosphere of the city, with the quaint shops and cafes and cobbled streets.
 Spending three years in the beautiful city of York was a pleasure.
 The University is small but welcoming and full of life, with an array of societies to join.
 I am glad that I chose to study at York and I couldn’t imagine studying at any other.
 During my time there I have met many people that will now be friends for life as well as having the opportunity to work for the Newark Advertiser, an experience that may draw me to a career in journalism in the future.

 My advice for students who are looking to study at University is to visit as many Universities as you can.
 This allows you to get a feel of what each campus is like which will give you an idea as to what you want in a University, whether this be for the night life or for the best University for your chosen course.
 The choice is yours.

-Former pupil of the school (1967-1972) Bernadette Rijnenberg, has recently been in touch to let us know that she was recognised in the Queen’s Birthday Honours 2016 and honoured with an OBE.
+Former pupil of the school (1967-1972) Liz Rijnenberg, has recently been in touch to let us know that she was recognised in the Queen’s Birthday Honours 2016 and honoured with an OBE.
 She goes on to say in her message that she was helped by John Halpen, Sheila Goldsborogh and Daphne Page.
-Bernadette went on to the University of Nottingham and Fitzwilliam Cambridge and became Chief Officer of Probation before retiring in 2016.
+Liz studied at the University of Nottingham and Fitzwilliam Cambridge and became Chief Officer of Probation before retiring in 2016.